Link to Barnet Local Offer:Barnet Local Offer

 How accessible is the school environment?

 All classrooms and the school entrance can be accessed via slopes from the outside.
-However stairs link the school internally.
+However stairs link the school internally with some stair lifts.

 What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school?